ramunani0077/Boorsuramu-Bike_sharing/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
-- Provide general information about your project here.
-- What is the background of your project?
-- What is the business probem that your project is trying to solve?
-- What is the dataset that is being used?
+Project Information
+This project is a Linear Regression project.
+It uses Bike Sharing data set to predict bike sharing metricks.
+  Problem Statement
+         A US bike-sharing provider BoomBikes has recently suffered considerable dips in their revenues due to the ongoing Corona pandemic.
+The company is finding it very difficult to sustain in the current market scenario.
+So, it has decided to come up with a mindful business plan to be able to accelerate its revenue as soon as the ongoing lockdown comes to an end, and the economy restores to a healthy state.
+        Nedd to do a complete analysis where bike sharing is happining more and less

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- Conclusion 1 from the analysis
-- Conclusion 2 from the analysis
-- Conclusion 3 from the analysis
-- Conclusion 4 from the analysis
+  After Analysis found below Points
+        A) Bike demand in the fall is the highest.
+        B) Bike demand in year 2019 is higher as compared to 2018.
+        C) The demand of bike is almost similar throughout the weekdays.
+        D) Bike demand doesn’t change whether day is working day or not

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Technologies Used
-- library - version 1.0
-- library - version 2.0
-- library - version 3.0
+1) Numpy
+2) Pandas
+3) Seaborn
+4) Matplotlib
+5) sklearn

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
+- This project was inspired by UpGrad(IIITB) in AI/ML Executive Post Graduate course as a case study
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).
+- This project was based on (https://learn.upgrad.com/course/5800/segment/52631/312290/946791/4725024).

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@ramunani0077] - feel free to contact me!

 <!-- Optional -->